Monadic and Applicative Parsing

 ]

-Then we would observe the following behaviour:
+Then we would observe the following behaviour (because lDecimal uses some, which uses many):

 > runParser lDecimal "123"